ajhindle/compiler/README.md

 - Scans the n07 source code for tokens using [Flex](https://en.wikipedia.org/wiki/Flex_(lexical_analyser_generator))
 - Parses the sequence of tokens and builds an abstract syntax tree (AST) using [Bison](https://en.wikipedia.org/wiki/GNU_Bison)
-- (optional) Pretty prints the given n07 program to stdout
-- Runs a semantic analysis (rules checking) over the AST of the program
+- Runs semantic analysis (rules checking) over the AST of the program
 - Generates 'intermediate representation' abstract three-address code (see below).
-This code is input for a target machine 't07' (not supplied *yet*).
+This code is input for a target machine 't07' (not supplied *yet*)
+- Pretty prints the given n07 program to stdout (using -p flag option)

 ### Translation example: